AsmaAnwar05/AsmaAnwar05/README.md

 ### 👩‍💻 About Me

-- 🎓 I’ve completed the **Sigma Web Development Course by CodeWithHarry**, covering both frontend and backend fundamentals.
+- 🎓 I’ve completed the **Web Development Course**, covering both frontend and backend fundamentals.
 - 💻 Now I’m **learning through projects** — building real-world apps using **React, Node.js, Express, and Next.js**.
 - 🌱 Currently exploring **APIs, authentication, MongoDB**, and **Next.js full-stack features**.
 - ⚡ I believe the best way to learn is by **building and experimenting**.